openscm/openscm/README.rst

 and easily enables ensemble runs, e.g. for scenario assessment or model tuning.

-Being designed as a programming-language agnostic interface and standard in mind, this will be the reference implementation in Python 3.

 This OpenSCM implementation comes with a command line tool ``openscm``.